error311/filerise-docker/README.md

-# FileRise Docker
+# Changelog

-Install instructions and features located here: (<https://github.com/error311/FileRise>)
+## Changes 4/7/2025 v1.0.9

+- TOTP one time recovery code added
+- fix(security): mitigate CodeQL alerts by adding SRI attributes and sanitizing DOM content

 ---

 ## Changes 4/6/2025 v1.0.8

 **May need to log out and log back in if using remember me**

 Changelog: Modularize fileManager.js